 Canadian National Authority to the Chemical Weapons Convention

 Canada implements the Chemical Weapons Convention (CWC) through the Canadian National Authority.
-The Canadian National Authority serves as the liaison with the Organization for the Prohibition of Chemical Weapons (OPCW) and other states parties.
+The Canadian National Authority serves as the liaison with the Organisation for the Prohibition of Chemical Weapons (OPCW) and other states parties.

 The CWC prohibits the development production, acquisition, stockpiling, transfer and use of chemical weapons (Article I).